Free Internet Faxing

 Dump your fax machine, the Internet has made this dinosaur obsolete.
 Think of the savings on toner, paper, and time when all you really need these days is a cell phone, PDA, or PC.
 I have a big list of sites for you that offer free Internet faxing services.
 Some of them are completely free, while others offer free or limited trials.
 Pick the online fax service that suits you best...

-- eFax claims that they are the largest online network on the planet with over a million subscribers in 2,500 cities and 27 countries.
+eFax claims that they are the largest online network on the planet with over a million subscribers in 2,500 cities and 27 countries.
 Also known as Zipfax, you can send and receive faxes as email attachments.
 You simply use the recipient's fax number and eFax's address.
-The 30-day freebie allows you to receive up to 130 pages and send up to 30 pages.
-If you don't cancel during the initial month, you will be charged $16.95 per month plus a $.10 fee per page to send and a $.15 fee per page to receive.
+The 30-day freebie allows you to send or receive up to 150 pages.
+If you don't cancel during the initial month, you will be charged $16.95 per month.
 See also Free Inbound Faxing for more details on eFax Limited Accounts, a free service that forwards incoming faxes to your email.

-- Let's look at RingCentral Designed for small businesses, not only can you receive and send faxes via email, they can supply you with custom greetings, an auto-receptionist, voicemail, and multiple extensions.
-They also have a nifty little 60 second "test drive."
-The company offers a month free, then charge beginning at $9.99 per month, depending on your needs.
+RingCentral is designed for small businesses, not only can you receive and send faxes via email, they can supply you with toll-free fax numbers, custom greetings, an auto-receptionist, voicemail, and multiple extensions.
+The company offers a 7-day free trial, during which you get 500 free fax pages.
+After the trial period, you'll be $7.99 per month, unless you cancel.

 |